The exuberant street art in Ajo, Arizona, is a bold and colorful sign of this old mining town’s artistic rebirth.

 (“Sonora” by Barcelona-based street artist Harriet Wood aka Miss Hazard.)

 There’s nothing timid about these murals.
 They are big and bold.
 Many are bright colors.
-And many carry strong messages about life along the border.
+And many carry messages about life along the border.

 (“Spy Drones Over Sonora” by local artist Mike (DaWolf) Baker.)